oniietzschan/bump-3dpd/README.md

 ```

 Even if your "player" has attributes like `player.x` and `player.y`, changing those will not automatically change them inside `world`. `update` is one of
-the ways to do so: it changes the rect representing `item` inside `world`.
+the ways to do so: it changes the cube representing `item` inside `world`.

 * `item` must be something previously inserted in the world with `world:add(item, l,t,w,h)`.
 Otherwise, `world:update` will raise an error.
 * `x,y,w,h` the new dimensions of `item`. `x` and `y` are mandatory. `w` and `h` will default to the values the world already had for `item`.

-This method always changes the rect associated to `item`, ignoring all collisions (use `world:move` for that).
+This method always changes the cube associated to `item`, ignoring all collisions (use `world:move` for that).
 It returns nothing.

 You may use `world:update` if you want to "teleport" your items around.
 A lot of time, however, you want to move them taking collisions into account.
 In order to do that, you have `world:move`.